 Getting to and from Pura Lempuyang

-From the village of Amed in east Bali, Pura Lempuyang is about 13km away, or roughly a forty-five minute drive.
+From the village of Amed, Bali in east, Pura Lempuyang is about 13km away, or roughly a forty-five minute drive.
 From the city of Ubud, in central Bali, this temple is roughly 70km away.
 Driving there will take between two to three hours.
 And from Kuta or Denpasar, the drive will take two to three hours as well, even though it’s about 10-16km farther.

 You can book public tours to visit Lempuyang Temple.
 Many of the tourist offices around Bali will have an option to book a public tour.
 But we ended up hiring a private driver, which was much easier to do with kids.
 The cost from Amed to Pura Lempuyang was Rp 500,000 (roughly $35), round trip.
 From Ubud, you can expect to spend around Rp 200,000-400,000 more.